metacpan/metacpan-cpan-extracted/distros/T/Teng-Plugin-TmpSuppressRowObjects/README.md

 # NAME

-Teng::Plugin::TmpSuppressRowObjects - add methods with temporaly use of suppress\_row\_objects
+Teng::Plugin::TmpSuppressRowObjects - add methods with temporary use of suppress\_row\_objects

 # SYNOPSIS